Lemoncode/webpack-by-sample/01 Styles/05 Import Materialize/README.md

 Summary steps:
  - Install Materialize.
- - Import the CSS library.
+ - Import the CSS and JS library.
  - Use a card element from Materialize in our HTML.
  - Check that we get errors when running webpack.
  - Install additional loaders in order to manage fonts and other